Business Owner's Policy (BOP) vs. General Liability Insurance

 • Have equipment or inventory that could get stolen or damaged

-How NEXT helps small businesses get coverage
+How NEXT helps protect small businesses

-Our small business insurance options are convenient and affordable.
+NEXT’s small business insurance options are convenient and affordable.

+We have customized insurance tailored to your business.
 If you’re not sure whether general liability insurance or a BOP is right for you, we’re here to help.

 There’s a lot to love about NEXT